Kerry tries to reassure Iran's Gulf rivals on nuclear talks

 The U.S. secretary of state arrived in Riyadh late on Wednesday from Montreux, Switzerland, where he said he had made progress in talks with Iranian Foreign Minister Mohammad Javad Zarif.

-Gulf countries, like Israel and many Western states, fear Iran is using its atomic programme to develop a nuclear weapons capability, something Tehran denies.
+Gulf countries, like Israel and many Western states, fear Iran is using its atomic program to develop a nuclear weapons capability, something Tehran denies.

 Saudi Arabia regards Iran as its main regional rival and the two countries back opposing sides in wars and political struggles across the region, often along sectarian lines.